 Pros and Cons of Social Media Archiving

 However, social media archiving may also create redundant work.
 Because social media platforms are already publicly accessible, some municipalities may find social media archiving to be redundant and unnecessary.
-In an article for Government Technology, Seattle’s director of electronic communication, Sabra Schneider, pointed out that municipalities won’t often receive FOIA requests for social media content because that content is already available and accessible to the public without the hassle of submitting an information request.
+In an article for Government Technology, Seattle’s director of electronic communication, Sabra Schneider, pointed out that municipalities won’t often receive Open Records Requests for social media content because that content is already available and accessible to the public without the hassle of submitting an information request.
 According to Schneider, “People who want to see the records, can.
 We haven’t had any requests for social media records since April 2013.”

 Social Media Archiving Best Practices